-In the Renaissance, as physicians began dissections on human cadavers,2)When I was in a summer program at the University of Montpellier in France, we were told that Montpellier was the first medical school to officially perform human dissection.
-They gained the distinction when rumor reached the school that the University of Bologna had begun the practice.
-Montpellier raced to catch up, only to later discover that the rumor had been false.
-I have never verified that story, but it suggests that Renaissance physicians were feeling a growing need to investigate the true structure of the body. the standard reference on human anatomy was Galen’s De Anatomicis Administrationibus.
+In the Renaissance, as physicians began dissections on human cadavers,When I was in a summer program at the University of Montpellier in France, we were told that Montpellier was the first medical school to officially perform human dissection.
+They gained the … Continue reading the standard reference on human anatomy was Galen’s De Anatomicis Administrationibus.
 That caused a problem; Galen never dissected human cadavers.
 His work focused on the dissection of apes, which he pointed out were similar enough to understand general principles.

 So the modern reader will be surprised to find that when, in the 16th century, Andreas Vesalius started pointing out that the human cadavers really didn’t match Galen’s texts all that well, there was a furious academic outcry and a vicious backlash.
 Not against Galen, mind you.

 Thousands of university students and faculty were dissecting cadavers, and they were all reading Galen.
-So why was it that only one person among them actually looked with his own eyes, and actually thought about the reality right in front of him?
+So why was it that only one of them, Vesalius, actually looked with his own eyes, and actually thought about the reality right in front of him?

 Not long after Vesalius fought his battles, William Harvey presented demonstrations and wrote a treatise proposing that – huge spoiler alert – the heart moves blood.
 Harvey was attacked from all quarters for reporting what every soldier and butcher could see.
 The problem was, Galen had also written about the heart and the blood, and claimed that blood was static.
 There was an entire theory of blood-letting at that time, specifying where and how much a patient should be bled, all of which depended on Galen’s opinion that the blood did not move.

-Again, out of all of the many thousands of physicians who had been working on the human body, why did only one of them point out the obvious?
+But as with Vesalius, we have the same problem: Out of all of the many thousands of physicians who had been working on the human body, why did only one of them, William Harvey, point out the obvious?

 And why was he so roundly and soundly attacked?